alexandrelefourner/Phpbb-live-new-post-notification/README.md

 ![alt text](img/img5.jpg)

-You will need to select the adress of the board, as it will be used for the correct redirection for the posts.
+You will need to select the address of the board, as it will be used for the correct redirection for the posts.
 The information is available in script path from the home Admin Panel.

 ![alt text](img/img6.jpg)